LaraFB/3-ano/README.md

 - There should be an option to view expenses grouped by category in the application.
 - Expenses should be presented in charts or tables, showing the amount spent in each category.
-- The user should be able to select a specific period for viewing expenses by category.
+- I should be able to select a specific period for viewing expenses by category.

 ***